mcarvin8/apex-tests-git-delta/messages/delta.md

 # examples

-- `sf apex-tests-git-delta --from "abcdef" --to "ghifb" --regular-expression "regex.txt"`
+- `sf apex-tests-git-delta delta --from "abcdef" --to "ghifb" --regular-expression "regex.txt"`

 # flags.from.summary